lisefrac/redtrilliumgardens.com/content/info-sheets/gaultheria-procumbens.md

 **Pairs Well With:** Blueberry (Vaccinium spp.), mountain laurel (Kalmia latifolia), Partridgeberry (Mitchella repens), Pennsylvania sedge (Carex pensylvanica)

+**Note:** Teaberry is sensitive to the dissolved minerals in tap water.
+As much as feasible it should be watered with rainwater or distilled water.
+Like most native plants, once it is established in the landscape it should not need much or any watering, however.

 > "Wintergreen's evergreen leaves are the original source of wintergreen flavoring and make for a great trail-side snack.
 In the wild, these plants tend to form trailing, sporadic patches in shady woodlands.
 Give them a bit more sun and they can fill out nicely."
 >
 > -- Native Plant Trust